fmhy/edit/docs/beginners-guide.md

 For mobile **[AdGuard Premium](https://rentry.co/FMHYBase64#adguard-premium)** / [iOS](https://rentry.co/FMHYBase64#adguard-pro) / [Guide](https://ios.cfw.guide/sideloading-apps/) or **[Rethink DNS](https://rethinkdns.com/app)**, and you can block YouTube, Reddit, and Twitter ads with **[ReVanced Manager](https://github.com/revanced/revanced-manager)** / [Easy Setup](https://rentry.co/revanced-auto-update).

-!!!note Using several ad blockers, like uBO and Adblock Plus at the same time can [mess things up](https://twitter.com/gorhill/status/1033706103782170625).
+!!!note Using several ad blockers, like uBO and Adguard at the same time can [mess things up](https://twitter.com/gorhill/status/1033706103782170625).
 This only happens with regular ad blockers, so it’s perfectly okay to use uBO alongside something like SponsorBlock.

 ***